Tories call for information watchdog to probe Reform UK’s data requests

 The information watchdog should open an investigation into Reform UK, because of risks around data it has requested for its town hall cost-cutting drive, the Conservatives have said.

-Nigel Farage’s political party has requested a broad swathe of information from the councils it now controls across England, as it begins an initiative to drive down spending based on the USA’s department of government efficiency, also known as “Doge”.
+Nigel Farage’s political party has requested a broad swathe of information from the councils it now controls across England, as it begins an initiative to drive down local public spending based on the US’s Department of Government Efficiency, also known as Doge.

 But shadow communities secretary Kevin Hollinrake warned that handing the data to Reform is a “cyber-security disaster waiting to happen” as he wrote to the Information Commissioner’s Office (ICO) calling for an investigation.

-Data about the identities of whistleblowers, the names and addresses of people who receive meals on wheels, and the amount of cash foster carers receive could be part of the broad package Reform has requested, the Tories claimed.
+Data about the identities of whistleblowers, the names and addresses of people who receive meals on wheels, and the amount of cash foster carers receive could be revealed and put at risk in the broad package Reform has requested, the Tories claimed.

-The Tories also questioned who would be handling this data on behalf of Reform UK, which has said it will use a “unit of software engineers, data analysts and forensic auditors” to analyse the information.
+In a letter to the ICO seen by the PA news agency, the Conservatives also questioned who would be handling the data on behalf of Reform UK, which has said it will use a “unit of software engineers, data analysts and forensic auditors” to analyse the information.

 “There is a strong public interest in the Information Commissioner taking pro-active steps to investigate and, if necessary, issue enforcement notices against the public authorities and Reform UK Ltd.

-Zia Yusuf, Reform’s head of Doge, claimed the Conservatives “were desperate to cover up the corruption and waste of their now deposed local government regimes”.
+Reform’s head of Doge Mr Yusuf claimed the Conservatives “were desperate to cover up the corruption and waste of their now deposed local government regimes”.

 “Reform councillors were voted in to expose it, and with the help of Reform’s Doge team, they will do just that.”